 UKB is currently on course to collect detailed, high quality multi-modal imaging data on the brain, the heart, abdominal composition, bones, joints and blood vessels on 100,000 participants.
-UKB has also began the process of performing repeat imaging on at least 10,000 participants.
+UKB has also begun the process of performing repeat imaging on at least 10,000 participants.
 The amount of imaging data collected on such a large number of participants is truly unique.
 Yet it is the combination of these data with the wealth of other phenotypic, genetic and medical record information available in UKB that provides a powerful resource to address previously unanswerable research questions.
 Traditionally, imaging data might be perceived to be of value mainly to specialists in a narrow range of fields.
-However, researchers from a many disciplines, including, but not limited to, epidemiologists, neuroscientists, statisticians, geneticists and psychologists, can and are using the IDPs already available from the imaging scans to conduct health-related research to provide new insights into the prevention, diagnosis and treatment of disease.
+However, researchers from many disciplines, including, but not limited to, epidemiologists, neuroscientists, statisticians, geneticists and psychologists, can and are using the IDPs already available from the imaging scans to conduct health-related research to provide new insights into the prevention, diagnosis and treatment of disease.

 Acknowledgements